Quirinms/MRFPY/README.md

 *Multi Resolution Time Series Forecasting (with wavelets)*

-This is a python package for time series forecasting and got created for a master thesis, University of Marburg, June, 2020.
+This is a Python package for univariate time series forecasting.
+There is also a R version of it.
+They are similar in naming and handling.

 ## Contents